SonarSoftwareInc/freeradius_genie-v2/README.md

 Once in the MySQL command line, do `show global variables like 'have_ssl';` and you should see `have_ssl` with a value of `YES`.
 If you do not, go back through the preceeding steps and redo all steps until the value becomes `YES`.

 You now need to transfer the client files and the ca-cert.pem file from this server to your Sonar instance.
 A quick and easy way to do this is to use [FileZilla](https://filezilla-project.org/) to connect via SFTP, and then download the files.
 You will need `client-key.pem`, `client-cert.pem`, and `ca-cert.pem`.

+Navigate to the Sonar RADIUS configuration page at **Network > Provisioning > RADIUS Server**.
+Configure your RADIUS server here, and save.
+After that's done, check the checkbox labelled **Enable SSL connectivity** and upload the client key, client certificate, and CA certificate from your RADIUS server.
+Click **Save** and then click **Validate Credentials** at the top of the page.
+If the credential validation now fails (and it was working previously) then you have not performed a step here properly - go back to the beginning and start over.
+The most common cause of the error is not entering the proper values in the **Common Name** fields when generating the certificates, or misconfiguring the MySQL server.